Table of Contents

 After the prosperous reign of Osiris, Set resented all the gifts he had given to humanity.
 His domain was suffering famine and drought.
 Set was not a good ruler, and in this sense, most of the gods of the Ennead voted in favor of Horus.

-However, the two contending gods also had to do a series of tasks, contests, and battles.
+The two contending gods engaged in a series of tasks, contests, and battles.
 Horus was the winner of all of them, thus strengthening his claim to the throne.
 In one of the fights, Set injured the eye of Horus, separating it into six pieces.
 Although the god Thoth restored the eye, it remained a powerful symbol of Ancient Egypt, known as the Eye of Horus.

 - Horus and Ra